LukeS03/Y2_S2_SoftwareEngineeringProject/design/Sprint_02_Design.md

 * **Territory**
     * `TerritoryClicked(Territory territory)`: Indicates that a Territory has been clicked on the board.
 This signal is intended to be handled by the BoardRoot.
 Once this signal is recieved by the BoardRoot, the BoardRoot will change the UserInterface attribute `CurrentTerritory`.
 A setter method will then set the current
 * **UserInterface**
-    * Start Stage (i.e. when everyone is still claiming their territories)
-        * `StartPlayerClaimedTerritory(Territory territory)`: Indicates that the currently selected territory (as set by the BoardRoot instance) has been confirmed in the menu.
+    * `DataMenuAction(Territory territory)`: Indicates that a territory has been selected in the TerritoryDataMenu.
-        * `StartPlayerFortifiedTerritory(Territory territory, int tokens)`: Indicates that the player has confirmed a territory to place a token on.
-* **World**
-    * Initialisation
-        * `InitialisedTerritories(List<Territory> territories)`: Indicates that the continents, territories and connections have been initialised, and sends a reference to the Territory list to the root so that the root can listen for territory clicked and change the UserInterface method.

 ## Miscellaneous Design Notes
 * This software will follow the principle of __**call down, signal up**__.
 That is so as to say, if a child node wants to interact with a parent node, it should communicate via Godot signals.
 If a parent node wants to interact with a child node, it should communicate via a direct method call to that child.